University of Scranton Admission RequirementsScranton, Pennsylvania

 What are the ACT requirements for prospective students to get into University of Scranton?

 Admission data indicates that University of Scranton regularly accepts students with ACT's of 23 and above.
 Successful applicants typically send ACT scores in the top 32 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 20 in some instances.
 Prospective students submitting an ACT composite of 26 or higher should be in the upper half of applicants - and students with a 28 and above have very competitive chances.
-37 percent of applicants submit ACT scores to University of Scranton.
+The school ranks #24 in Pennsylvania for highest average ACT composite score.
+30 percent of applicants submit ACT scores to University of Scranton.

 |ACT Score||Competitiveness||Admission Chances|

 You will need above average high school grades to get into University of Scranton.
 The average high school GPA of the admitted freshman class at University of Scranton was 3.37 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Scranton accepts 75% of students who apply.
+The school ranks #47 in Pennsylvania for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Scranton accepts 73% of students who apply.

 |3.50 to 3.75||21%||Good|